dynatrace-oss/terraform-provider-dynatrace/docs/resources/hub_extension_config.md

 - `host` (String) The ID of the host this monitoring configuration will be defined for
 - `host_group` (String) The ID of the host group this monitoring configuration will be defined for
 - `management_zone` (String) The name of the Management Zone this monitoring configuration will be defined for
+- `scope` (String) The scope this monitoring configuration will be defined for

 ### Read-Only